 Health care costs are rising—especially for retirees, and some may need long-term care.
 Learn the moves you can make to help prepare yourself.

-Longer lifespans and rising health care costs are driving investors to control their financial exposure to uncovered bouts of care—particularly in retirement.
+Longer lifespans and rising health care costs are driving investors to control their financial exposure to uncovered care costs—particularly in retirement.

-According to the U.S. Centers for Medicare and Medicaid Services, the U.S. spends approximately $3.8 trillion a year on health care, or nearly $11,582 per person.
-Overall spending rose 4.6% in 2019,1 faster than the pace of inflation or wage growth.
+According to the U.S. Centers for Medicare and Medicaid Services, the U.S. spent approximately $4.1 trillion on health care in 2020, or nearly $12,530 per person.
+Overall spending rose 9.7% in 2020,1 faster than the pace of inflation or wage growth.
 As spending rises, patients are also shouldering a larger share of treatment costs—driving up out-of-pocket expenses.
 The elderly, who require the most care, often bear the brunt of the costs.

-It is important to take steps to minimize your financial exposure to uncovered medical costs, potentially including long-term care expenses.
-But whereas your incentives for saving for retirement are easy to digest—to be able to afford a desired lifestyle after your working years—planning for the less palatable aspects of old age can be more challenging.
+As the above statistics show, it is important to take steps to minimize your financial exposure to uncovered medical costs, which could potentially include long-term care expenses.
+However, unlike retirement planning where you are saving to afford a desired lifestyle for after your working years, planning for the less palatable aspects of aging can be more challenging.

-A report from the U.S. Department of Health and Human Services estimates that 70% of people turning 65 will need some type of long-term care services in their remaining years.2
+A report from the U.S. Department of Health and Human Services estimates that people turning 65 have almost a 70% chance of needing some type of long-term care services in their remaining years.2

-One year in a private room in a nursing home costs $105,850 today and is projected to reach $190,122 in 20 years.3 Even with a robust portfolio, you may have trouble handling such large costs with savings on hand.
+One year in a private room in a nursing home costs approximately $109,026 today and is projected to reach $195,791 in 20 years.3 Even with a robust portfolio, you may have trouble handling such large costs with savings on hand.

-Should a retiree encounter medical issues, the costs can sometimes be high.
-Some people, for example, may not be aware of the uninsured costs they’d face if they were to experience a health event such as a stroke, which may cause paralysis, warranting expensive 24-hour assistance.
+Should you encounter medical issues, the costs can sometimes be high.
+Some people, for example, may not be aware of the uninsured costs they’d face if they were to experience a major health event such as a stroke, which may require prolonged assistance.

 Medicare Part A covers nursing facility care for a limited time, but only after a qualified hospitalization.
-However, Medicare will not pay for nursing homes when custodial care is the only care needed; nor will it pay for care for conditions such as Alzheimer’s disease.
-Patients suffering from Alzheimer's or other cognitive ailments may live for many years and often require hands-on assistance.
+However, Medicare will not pay for nursing homes when custodial care is the only care needed; nor will it pay for care for conditions such as Alzheimer’s disease.5 Patients suffering from Alzheimer's or other cognitive ailments often require hands-on assistance for many years.6

-These days, only a handful of insurers offer long-term care insurance, so another option may be life insurance with a long-term care rider, which allows families to tap into the benefits they would receive upon the insured’s death, while he or she is alive and requires care.
+Today, only a handful of insurers offer long-term care insurance, so another option may be life insurance with a long-term care rider, which allows families to tap into the benefits they would have received upon the insured’s death, while he or she is still alive and in need of care.

-As health care costs continue to rise, it’s important to understand the options you have to help control your financial exposure to uncovered bouts of care.
+As health care costs continue to rise, it’s important to understand the options you have to help control your financial exposure to uncovered care costs.
 Your Morgan Stanley Financial Advisor has access to multiple long-term-care products from a wide variety of respected insurers and can help you choose the one that offers the optimal combination of cost and benefits.